1. Q: What is PCI DSS Compliance?

 In short: It's a shared responsibility.

-As we are partners and Convious and your Payment Service Provider supplies quite a part of your infrastructure, demonstrating the required safeguards (or requirements) are in place and checking those is on these service providers while you too carry a responsibility to do your part.
+As we are partners and Convious and your Payment Service Provider supplies a major part of your infrastructure, demonstrating the required safeguards (or requirements) are in place and checking those is on these service providers while you too carry a responsibility to do your part.
+With that said, while the PCI DSS validation renews automatically annually it is your responsibility to ensure the safeguards are in place.
+See Q6 for details on the safeguards/requirements

-6. Q: Where can I view the requirements?
+6. Q: Where can we view the safeguards/requirements we need to check?

 Go to Settings > Account > Integrations